r00tten/VTI-Cosplay/README.md

                         scan against them
 ~~~

-Content Search is really helpful when someone would like to deepen its search across VirusTotal's vast database.
-It is very similar to YARA.
-Certain byte patterns at a certain location can be easily searched.
-A YARA rule is contracted by a combination of patterns and conditions of them.
-So technically they are almost interchangeable.

-This project is a YARA interpreter for the VirusTotal.
-The working principle:
-* Parsing the YARA rule
-* Creating queries for it
-* Optimizing them to use less quota
-* Making VirusTotal API requests
-* Merging the results according to the rule's condition.
+VirusTotal's Content Search(VTGrep) capability provides pattern search in its database.
+On the other hand, a YARA rule is a combination of the patterns and their conditions.
+Therefore, a YARA rule can be mapped to a couple of Content Search queries to a certain extent. vti-cosplay interprets a rule and then evaluates different results to combine them with respect to the rule.

 [![asciicast](https://asciinema.org/a/AAX1qkDVnFiDa5CFVO0y8NFXd.svg)](https://asciinema.org/a/AAX1qkDVnFiDa5CFVO0y8NFXd)

 ## Additional Features
-Because at the end of the pipeline the VirusTotal API is used, it is completely possible to create a YARA rule that contains VirusTotal specific queries at the _condition_ part of the rule:
+At the end of the interpretation, the VirusTotal queries are searched.
+This provides to create hybrid rules, rules that contain plain VT queries in its condition part.
+In this way hunting process's range can be broadened.
 ~~~
 rule Stuxnet_Malware_4
 {